ahuacate/pve-medialab/README.md

 No, connecting a USB storage disk directly to an Apple phone is not supported.
 However, there might be a possibility of making it work if you can run Linux bash/shell scripts on your Apple phone and possess the necessary knowledge to do so.

 ### 14.4.4.
 How do I change a user's media share access?
-Use the Kodirsync Toolbox on your server and select the `Kodirsync User Manager` option.
+Use the Medialab Easy Script Toolbox on your server and select the `Kodirsync User Manager` option.
 Then select `Modify an existing user rsync shares` to modify a user's access.
 The Kodirsync client, such as your Kodi player, will automatically update when it is next scheduled to perform its synchronization.
 All unshared content will automatically be deleted from the client's storage on the next synchronization.

 ### 14.4.5.
 Can I delete a user account?
-Use the Kodirsync Toolbox on your server and select the `Kodirsync User Manager` option.
+Use the Medialab Easy Script Toolbox on your server and select the `Kodirsync User Manager` option.
 Then select `Delete a user account` to delete the user account.
 The user will no longer have access.

 ### 14.4.6.
 How do I change Kodirsync remote connection access service type?
 If you have an existing remote SSLH or Port Forward connection service first disable the existing remote access service.
 Use the Kodirsync Toolbox on your server and select `Disable SSLH access` or `Disable Port Forward access` option.
 Then select the remote connection service type you want to set up from the menu.
 Then delete all the users and create the users again.
 All clients will need to uninstall Kodirsync and run the new installer.

 ### 14.4.7.
 Why are the dates and times of my downloaded files different from the originals?
 The discrepancy in file dates and times is due to the exFAT filesystem used on your disk, which is commonly employed for external USB disks to ensure portability across different devices.
 However, when using Rsync with exFAT file systems, certain issues arise, leading to inconsistencies in file dates.
-To address this problem, you can switch to the Ext4 filesystem, which resolves the file date issues.
-It's important to note, though, that by transitioning to Ext4, you may sacrifice the portability feature offered by exFAT.
+To address this problem, you can switch to the ext4 filesystem, which resolves the file date issues.
+It's important to note, though, that by transitioning to ext4, you may sacrifice the portability feature offered by exFAT.

-### Node sync.
+### 14.4.8.
+Node sync.
 What is it?
 Node sync can synchronize your local Kodirsync media library to another Linux machine within your LAN network.
 It will run after every Kodirsync.
 Node sync is under development.